stomaras/Complete-x86-Assembly-/README.md

 # Assembly Language

-- is a low level programming language
+- Assembly language is a low-level programming language for a computer or other programmable devices specific to a particular computer architecture in Contrast to most high-level Programming languages, which are generally portable across multiple systems.Assembly Language is converted into executable machine code by a utility program refered to as an assembler like NASM,MASM, e.t.c

 # Types of programming language